How to install Home Assistant on a Raspberry Pi

 You can find out how to find the list of clients by googling for your router/modem model

-Finding the IP of the Raspberry Pi running Home Assistant using an application
+Tracing the IP of your Raspberry Pi running Home Assistant via an app

-Alternatively, there are also apps that will help you find the IP address of devices on your network.
-Advanced IP Scanner is such an application, and it can be installed for free on Windows.
-Once you have it running, start a scan by entering the IP range your computer is in.
+As an alternative to the above, there are apps that can help you trace the IP address of devices on your network.
+Think of these as digital bloodhounds.
+Advanced IP Scanner is one such tool, available for free on Windows.
+Once it's up and running, get it to sniff out the IP range your computer is in.

 The results of running the Advanced IP Scanner application let me find the IP of Home Assistant

-As I know from running the ipconfig command that my computer has the IP address 192.168.1.30, I will enter 192.168.1.1-254.
-You might need to adjust the third number depending on your range.
-In a minute or so, the application will have discovered the devices, including the Raspberry Pi running Home Assistant.
-As I am unable to test any macOS applications, I will refer you to the website AlternativeTo, to find similar applications.
+For instance, I discovered from the ipconfig command that my computer's IP address is 192.168.**1**.30, so I entered 192.168.**1**.1-254.
+You may need to tweak the third number based on your range.
+In no time, the app will unveil the devices, including your Raspberry Pi running Home Assistant.
+I'm unable to test any macOS apps, but the website AlternativeTo can guide you to similar applications.

 A screenshot of the Home Assistant interface preparing for a first launch.